 Reporting Nursing Home Abuse in Alabama

-Contact a nursing home abuse attorney who will fight for the rights of your loved one
+Contact an attorney who will fight for the rights of your loved one

 Families in Alabama should be able to trust that their loved ones will receive the best care in nursing homes.
 However, nursing home abuse happens far too often, and unfortunately, many cases go unreported.
 What’s worse, abuse can occur without any witnesses.
 This not only makes it difficult to prove the abuse, but can make it difficult to identify the offender.

 Residents may only see relatives on seldom occasions, which can make it difficult for them to identify any unusual behavior or other signs of abuse.
 Additionally, residents may either not remember incidents of abuse or may be afraid to come forward.

 At Shuttlesworth Law Firm LLC, we have seen the pain and suffering nursing home abuse cases can cause to the elderly and their families.
 We know how frustrating and painful it can be to learn that a loved one was a victim of abuse.
 We are dedicated to upholding victim’s rights and holding perpetrators accountable.
 Contact us today to learn more.

 When to report the abuse of an elder

 It’s important to know when and how to report nursing home abuse.
 Recognizing the signs is the first step.
 They can be:

 - Physical: Bedsores, unexplained bruises and cuts, injuries from falls, fractures and bleeding, dehydration and kidney failure, choking and aspiration pneumonia, medication errors and overdoses, infections and sepsis